 A typical group report should be given 2-3 weeks to complete depending on the difficulty.

 How did the students like the lesson?
 End of semester evaluations should ask about the usefulness and learning accomplished through such activities.
 Also, the conversation that occurs during the activity will help guage how the students are enjoying various aspects and whether they are learning and/or participating.

 Questions the instructor should ask when evaluating the lesson include: Were the students engaged in efficiently working together?
 Is the final report of a quality expected?

 How was student learning verified?
 Participation can be assessed in discussion sessions and communications archives.
-A rubric can also be set up to help guage the quality of final work.
+A rubric can also be set up to help gauge the quality of final work.

-Useful Online References on Group Work in General: (in no way an all-inclusive list)
+Useful Online References on Group Work in General

-A Few Books with Information on Group Work Online: (in no way an all-inclusive list)
+A Few Books with Information on Group Work Online

 - Harasim, L. (2007).
 Assessing online collaborative learning: A theory, methodology, and toolset.
 In B. H. Khan (Ed.).Flexible learning in an information society. pp. 282-293.
 Hershey, PA: Information Science Publishing.

 - Horton, W. (2000).Designing Web-based training.
 New York: John Wiley & Sons, Inc.